 The Connecticut victim — who was between the ages of 30 and 39, according to DPH — died two weeks ago after being hospitalized for lung injury and multiple other medical conditions.
 Symptoms common to patients of vaping-related illnesses include chest pain, fever, cough, vomiting and diarrhea.
 The Centers for Disease Control and Prevention has reported a national total of 1,080 vaping-related cases across 48 states.

 “As a growing wave of vaping-related illnesses is becoming more prevalent across the country, I was saddened to learn today that tragedy has struck here at home,” Gov. Ned Lamont said in an Oct.
 3 press release.
 “We are in the process of developing a comprehensive, effective response to what is becoming a growing public health crisis.
-But I cannot stress enough — the best thing for people to do is just avoid e-cigarettes and vaping products altogether.”
+But I cannot stress enough — the best thing for people to do is just avoid e-cigarettes and vaping products like lava lamp bongs altogether.”

 In addition to the death, the state’s department of health reported that six more patients recently fell ill with vaping-related lung injuries, raising Connecticut’s total to 25 cases — eight alone from New Haven County.
 As of last week, only one patient remains hospitalized.

 While the exact cause of vaping-related illnesses remains unclear, a common link among most cases is a history of using modified vaping products containing THC.

 “We are working with the CDC along with health departments across the country to find out what the specific causes of these injuries are to educate the public by providing the information needed to mitigate the risk of illness and death,” said DPH Commissioner Renée D. Coleman-Mitchell.
 “If you choose to continue vaping, you should not buy vaping products off the street or from another person, including a friend, or modify or add any other unregulated substances to these products.”